100+ Offline Activities to Reduce Screen Time

 Ages 3+

 Game night is one of the most tried and true methods for families to spend more time together.
-According to Scholastic, games don’t even need to be overly educational to have a positive impact on students.
-Games can help them master new skills such as number and shape recognition, letter recognition and reading, communicating verbally, sharing, waiting, taking turns, enjoying interactions with others, the ability to focus, and lengthening their attention span.
-The Wall Street Journal says that family card games can teach math, memory, self-confidence, how to face competition in a healthy way, and strategic thinking.
+Games don’t need to be overly educational to have a positive impact on students (Source: Scholastic).
+Games can help children master new skills such as number and shape recognition, letter recognition and reading, communicating verbally, sharing, waiting, taking turns, enjoying interactions with others, the ability to focus, and lengthening their attention span.
+Family card games can teach math, memory, self-confidence, how to face competition in a healthy way, and strategic thinking (Source: The Wall Street Journal).
 Parents can set a positive example for their children by following the rules of the game while not taking winning or losing too seriously.
-Games are also a great way for tweens and teens to "hang out" offline.
+Games are also a great way for tweens and teens to spend time together offline.

 Our recommendations: